Sustainability covers ethical business practices, a care for social and environmental issues as well as good corporate governance practices.

 2022 53

-1. The data above includes BCB’s Elysia Park Residence sales gallery, Versis @ Batu Pahat office, Hometree show units, sales gallery and office, Kluang office, Prime City Hotel, and Kluang, Batu Pahat, and Kota Kemuning construction sites.
+1. The data above covers Elysia Park Residence sales gallery, Versis @ Batu Pahat office, HomeTree show units, sales gallery and office, Kluang office, Prime City Hotel, and BCB’s Kluang, Batu Pahat, and Kota Kemuning constructions sites.

 Reducing water pollution